BarkanovEugen/HorseTracker/replit.md

 # Overview

 A GPS horse tracking application built with React frontend and Express backend.
-The system provides real-time monitoring of horses through GPS devices, geofencing capabilities, alert management, and battery status tracking.
-Features include a dashboard with live map visualization, horse management, location history, and settings configuration.
+The system provides real-time monitoring of horses through GPS devices, polygon-based geofencing capabilities, alert management, and battery status tracking.
+Features include a dashboard with live OpenStreetMap visualization using Leaflet, horse management, location history, and settings configuration.
+Users can create custom polygon geozones by clicking points directly on the interactive map.

 # User Preferences